 How to Sleep With Permed Hair After 48 Hours

-• Braid your hair at night.
-If you braid your hair before bed, you’ll have perfectly soft curls in the morning.
+- Braid your hair at night.
+If you braid your hair before bed, you’ll wake up with softer, more uniform curls.
+Keep braids loose so you don’t create sharp bends.

-Sleeping With a Perm - Do’s and Don’ts
+Sleeping With a Perm: Do’s and Don’ts

 More Perm Topics: